15 Global Climate Change

-Occurrence and intensity of extreme weather events such as hurricanes, precipitation, and heatwaves have increased .
-Since the 1980’s, hurricane frequency, intensity, and duration have increased and connections to a warmer climate are likely.
+Occurrence and intensity of extreme weather events such as hurricanes, precipitation, and heatwaves is increasing .
+Since the 1980’s, hurricanes, which are generated from warm ocean water, have increased in frequency, intensity, and duration and connections to a warmer climate are likely.
 Since 1910, average precipitation has increased by 10% in the contiguous United States, and much of this increase is associated with heavy precipitation events like storms .
 However, the distribution is not even and more precipitation is projected for the northern United States while less precipitation is projected for the already dry southwest .
 Further, heatwaves have increased and rising temperatures are already affecting crop yields in northern latitudes .
 Increased heat allows for greater moisture capacity in the atmosphere, increasing the potential for more extreme events .

 15.3 Prehistoric Climate Change